 2019 it enjoyed a lonely existence on an external hard drive.
 Only then, in combination with another photo, it has reached its true purpose.

 The image of the orange-red full moon was taken on a particularly important astronomical night.
-In the night of July 27th 2018 the longest lunar eclipse of the century could be observed - and photographed - over Salzburg.
+At night of July 27th, 2018 the longest lunar eclipse of the century could be observed - and photographed - over Salzburg.

 If you think that this was already the highlight of this night - you are wrong.
 Because Mars was also particularly well visible.